jqi41/Pretrained-TTN-VQC/README.md

 # Installation

 The main depencies include *pytorch* and *torchquantum*.
+Moreover, we need the following packages:

-Besides we need our implemeted package of TTN:
+## 1. Our implemented package of TTN:
 ```
 git clone https://github.com/uwjunqi/Pytorch-Tensor-Train-Network.git
 cd Pytorch-Tensor-Train-Network